VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 }
 ```

-Now there is a worldscript named _worldGameManager_ located at a certain path.

-- Finally we need to create that script `worldGameManager.js`, in **./assets/worldscripts/** folder.
+Now we need to create the `worldGameManager.js` world script in the new folder `./assets/worldScripts/`.

-Skeleton of the `worldGameManager.js` is like so :
+* Fill the script with the following skeleton:

 ```js
 let Shared;